paclic2023/paclic2023.github.io/_pages/program/talks.md

 In this talk, I will discuss how - also thanks to LLMs - the human-AI collaboration can be designed and optimized.

+Affiliation: Bloomberg
+{: .speaker-bio}

+Enrico Santus, a Sardinian native, embarked on an academic journey that led him to a doctorate in Computational Linguistics, supported by a prestigious fellowship.
+His pioneering research in deep learning took place at MIT's CSAIL, and he later joined Bayer before becoming the Head of Human Computation at Bloomberg's CTO office in New York, where he envisions the future of active learning and human-in-the-loop annotation.
+His work spans diverse fields, from fake news detection and healthcare data extraction to pharmaceutical research, and has earned recognition from institutions like the White House and the American Congress.
+{: .speaker-bio}

 ## Speaker: Furhat Robotics